Top Things to do in Andalucia for 1st Time Visitors

 3. Things to do in Andalusia: Granada

 Granada, also known as the Moorish pearl, is an absolute must-go place to visit in Andalucia.
 Hardly any other Andalusian town has such a rich and varied cultural heritage as the former capital of the Moorish Al-Andalus empire.

 Indeed Granada combines the cultural heritage of the Arab legacy, Jewish influence with Renaissance architectural gems.

 From all the Andalusian cities, the Moorish influence is the most palpable in Granada.
 This is probably due to the fact that Granada was the last town to be conquered by the Spanish Catholic Kings.

 If you visit Calle Elvira in the historic city center with its numerous Arab inspired tea shops, leather shops etc., you’ll think for a second, you’re in Morocco.

-The neighborhood seems to be lost in time of the Moorish Medival times and offers some of the most spectacular views on the Alhambra and Sierra Nevada peaks (like at the mirador St. Nicolas).
+The neighborhood seems to be lost in time of the Moorish Medival times and offers some of the most spectacular views on the Alhambra and the Sierra Nevada peaks (like at the Mirador St. Nicolas).